 In fact, the fact that exceptions can be returned from methods sometimes has to appear in the signature.
 Java distinguishes between checked and unchecked exceptions.
 Unchecked exceptions (including Errors and RuntimeExceptions) are exceptions that can occur essentially at any point during execution.
 Checked exceptions (including IOExceptions) and all exceptions that you will create) are exceptions that can occur only when specific methods throw them.
-You are required to annotate every method that can throw a checked exception, either because it can throw it directly, or because it invokes a method that can throw that exception.
+You must annotate every method that can throw a checked exception (either by throwing it directly or by invoking a method that can throw that exception):